One Market Plaza: History

-The plaza is first owned by Morgan Stanley Real Estate and Paramount Group.
+The plaza was first owned by Morgan Stanley Real Estate and Paramount Group.
 Later in 2007, Paramount Group purchased a half-interest from Morgan Stanley for $720 million.
 By 2014, Paramount controlled a 51% stake and the rest by Blackstone.

 The complex was renovated in 1996 by the architect firm César Pelli & Associates Architects.
 In Spring 2014 a new renovation began, which was completed in 2016.

 After Southern Pacific's merger with Union Pacific, the Landmark building was sold to The Martin Group in 1997 for $50 million, after plans by another developer to convert the building to a hotel fell through.
 An $88 million renovation brought modern amenities such as air conditioning and hot water to the building.
 It later hosted the headquarters of Del Monte Foods for ten years on the building's top three floors.
 In 2018, Google took lease of 300,000 sqft at The Landmark.